mikenewbuild/mikefallows/posts/handling-dark-mode-in-html-emails.md

 For this relatively simple template, I only had to generate one othe `mixin` function for a graphic element (an arrow) and handle some link colours.
 In this case the template was defaulting to system fonts.
 If it was using a custom font then it might be worth adjusting weights as light-on-dark text can often appear heavier than dark-on-light.

-Because the design was essentially black and white, it was easy to decide which colours needed swapping and wht the alternative would be.
-Once you start getting into lighter colours the decision about what the alternative should be becomes a bit harder to decide, so testing and image generation can increase the workload, and accessibility concerns may require more attention.
+Because the design was essentially black and white, it was easy to decide which colours needed swapping and what the alternative would be.
+Once you start getting into lighter colours the decision about the alternatives becomes a bit harder to decide, so testing and image generation can increase the workload, and accessibility concerns may require more attention.

 In the end I was pleased I managed to get an effective result with a relatively low number of lines of code.
 Better still, an appreciation of how much potential work would be involved in a more complicated design!